-Authentication and Authorization in TAXII is implemented as defined in [RFC7235], using the Authorization and WWW-Authenticate HTTP headers respectively.
+Authentication and Authorization in TAXII is implemented as defined in [RFC7235], using the WWW-Authenticate and Authorization HTTP headers.

 HTTP Basic authentication, as defined in [RFC7617] is the suggested authentication scheme in TAXII.
 As specified in sections 8.2.2 and 8.5.1, TAXII Servers are encouraged to implement support for HTTP Basic and Clients are required to implement support for HTTP Basic, though other authentication schemes can also be supported.
 Implementers can allow operators to disable the use of HTTP Basic in their operations.